 We can create stunning buffer conservation areas with beautiful plants that are both functional and visually appealing while still maintaining a nice looking yard.
 By discontinuing mowing in both zone 1 and zone 2 and selecting a variety of plants, we can also make the area attractive for birds, butterflies, and humming birds while limiting snakes and other pests.

 Town staff in conjunction with Wake County Soil and Water Conservation District and NC Cooperative Extension are available to help repair stream banks and buffers to create stable and healthy streams.

 If you suspect a stream buffer violation, please contact NCDEQ Division of Water Resources.

 Floodplains act as energy dissipaters for streams when they become overwhelmed by large storms.

-During excessive rainfall, a stream can become overwhlemed by excess runoff.
+During excessive rainfall, a stream can become overwhelmed by excess runoff.
 When water rises over the banks of the stream, it spreads out into the floodplain instead of speeding down the stream channel and taking out a stream bank in a bend, a house, a roadway or even a bridge.
-Many streams are no longer connected to their floodplains and have bank erosion and down cutting problems as a result.
+Many streams are no longer connected to their floodplains and have both bank erosion and down cutting problems as a result.

 The Town of Wake Forest protects the 500-year storm floodplain.
 Floodplains are currently regulated by Carrie Mitchell, 919-435-9443.